Sandy Hook Memorial

 The Sandy Hook Permanent Memorial is a memorial in Sandy Hook, Connecticut, that honors the twenty children and six educators who were victims of the Sandy Hook Elementary School shooting on the morning of December 14, 2012.
-The memorial is located at 28 Riverside Road in the woods adjacent to the new Sandy Hook Elementary School, built near the site of the original school that was razed.
+The memorial is located at 32A Riverside Road in the woods adjacent to the reconstructed Sandy Hook Elementary School, built near the site of the original school that was razed.

 Planning for a memorial began in 2013 when Newtown's board of selectmen appointed the Sandy Hook Permanent Memorial Commission.
 The five-acre site, donated by the Boys Social and Athletic Club of Sandy Hook, was chosen from among 17 potential properties after commission members heard children playing on the nearby school's playground during a site walk.
 The winning design, created by architects Dan Affleck and Ben Waldo of SWA Group, was selected from a pool of 189 submissions.

 $3.7 million to construct the memorial was narrowly approved by Newtown voters in April 2021, and site work began in August 2021.
 Construction was completed in August 2022.
 The memorial opened to the public on November 13, 2022, after a private ceremony with the victims' families.

 Background

 On the morning of December 14, 2012, 20-year-old Adam Lanza shot and killed 26 people at Sandy Hook Elementary School.
 Twenty of the victims were children between six and seven years old, and the other six were adult staff members.
-Earlier that day, Lanza shot and killed his mother at their Newtown home.
+Earlier that day, Lanza fatally shot his mother at their Newtown home.
 As first responders arrived at the school, Lanza committed suicide.
 The incident is the deadliest mass shooting at an elementary school in U.S. history, and the fourth-deadliest mass shooting overall.
 The shooting prompted renewed debate about gun control in the United States.

 Several impromptu memorials were created in Newtown in the days following the tragedy.